Professor of World Religions and

 Christian Mission, World Religions

-Charles Farhadian is associate professor of world religions and Christian mission, with research interests on the relationship between religions and cultures, particularly Christianity in non-Western contexts, world Christianity, comparative missiology, and religion and globalization.
+Charles Farhadian is professor of world religions and Christian mission, with research interests on the relationship between religions and cultures, particularly Christianity in non-Western contexts, world Christianity, comparative missiology, and religion and globalization.
 His fieldwork is in Southeast Asia and the Pacific, where he has investigated themes of worship, social history, and nation making.
 Farhadian’s books include Christianity, Islam, and Nationalism in Indonesia (Routledge)

 , Christian Worship Worldwide: Expanding Horizons, Deepening Practices (Eerdmans)